 A collection is an organizational tool used by organizations to group datasets by content.
 Datasets can be in multiple collections.
 Each collection has aggregate information about the datasets in the group and space for administrators to outline information about how they are related and/or how they might be used together.

-A permission group is a configuration of requirements, studies, and/or direct approvals used to control access to multiple datasets.
+A permission group is a configuration of requirements and restrictions used to control access to multiple datasets.
 Administrators can specify what actions users must complete to gain a particular access level to a dataset.
 To perform a given action on any of the many datasets in a permission group, users must complete every step specified by that permission group to gain the corresponding access levels.

 There are three different access levels for every dataset: overview, metadata, and data.
 Administrators can specify conditions that must be satisfied to achieve any given access level.
 Levels are cumulative (you must have overview access in order to obtain metadata access).